 1. Please click on the link below to the online-application site.

 2. Click on the link "Autonomous Systems".

 3. Enter your personal data in the designated fields.
 Please note that fields marked with " * " are mandatory and information must be provided.
 Where fields are marked with " ? ", instructions or additional information will be supplied on the right-hand side of the page.
 On the left-hand side you will find a navigation bar to help you navigate the site.
 You are required to enter your data in the default order.
 You will not be able to access the next field before having filled in the previous mandatory one.
 A mandatory field where no data has been entered will be marked red.

-4. In the field "Letter of Motivation" tell us a about your programming experience (languages, major programming projects) and, if applicable, any robotics experience (50 words max.).
-Describe any research and development project that you would like to work on during the program if admitted (50 words max.).
-Alternatively, you may upload your statement of purpose as a PDF file from the field "Checklist" (see next step).
+4. In the field "Letter of Motivation" tell us a about your programming experience (languages, major programming projects) and, if applicable, any robotics experience.
+Describe any research and development project that you would like to work on during the program if admitted.
+You may upload this letter of motivation as a PDF file from the field "Checklist" (see next step).
 The letter of motivation should be a maximum of 2 sides of a DIN A4 sheet at font size 12 (I.e. ~1200 to 1400 words).

 5. When you have completed the data entry process the field "Checklist" will appear, where you must upload the scanned copies of the required application documents.